 Atomic Zombie’s site says you need a hand grinder, some basic hand tools and a welder.
 With those tools, anyone can build a recumbent bicycle.
 Really?
 Yeah.
 Really.

-I didn’t have any of these tools.
-I spent some money at Harbor Freight for the grinding supplies.
-I already had a drill and other basic tools.
+I didn’t have any of these tools, so spent some money at Harbor Freight for the grinding supplies.
+A drill and other basic tools were already on hand.
 What I didn’t have was a welder.
 What was I to do about that?

 Yeah, I built a welder.
 It’s actually pretty easy to do, and if you’re not afraid of electricity and have half a brain about safety, then I’d recommend that you build one too.
 Building stuff is fun!